Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/GroundTruth-Labeling.md

 This file specifies a list of all labels to be captured in the dataset for a labeler along with extra information used by the various labelers.

 ## Best practices
 Generally algorithm testing and training requires a single label on an asset for proper identification such as “chair”, “table”, or “door".
-To maximize asset reuse, however, it is useful to give each object multiple labels in a heirarchy.
+To maximize asset reuse, however, it is useful to give each object multiple labels in a hierarchy.

 For example
-An asset representing a box of Rice Krispies cereal could b labeled as: food\cereal\kellogs\ricekrispies “food” - type
+An asset representing a box of Rice Krispies cereal could be labeled as `food\cereal\kellogs\ricekrispies`

+* “food” - type
-“cereal” - subtype
+* “cereal” - subtype
-“kellogs” - main descriptor
+* “kellogs” - main descriptor
-“ricekrispies” - sub descriptor
+* “ricekrispies” - sub descriptor

 If the goal of the algorithm is to identify all objects in a scene that is “food” that label is available and can be used.
 Conversely if the goal is to identify only Rice Krispies cereal within a scene that label is also available.
 Depending on the goal of the algorithm any mix of labels in the hierarchy can be used.